BernardLerring/ALotToSwap/README.md

 Colour scheme:

-The main colours used are             .
-The colours have been deliberately chosen to enhance the organic feel of the website.
+The main colours used are mustard, dark jade, purple and off white.
+The colours have been deliberately chosen to enhance the organic feel and ethos of the website.

 Fonts/Typography: